VPN Logs on Synology: Location & Usage Guide

 About Epis Technology

 Epis Technology helps organizations implement centralized monitoring for VPN and NAS environments.
 The team configures detailed logging, integrates Log Center with external monitoring platforms, and aligns retention policies with compliance requirements.
+Contact Epis Technology for expert VPN monitoring and logging solutions.
 They also combine VPN monitoring with Microsoft 365 backup visibility and hybrid disaster recovery planning to ensure complete operational oversight.
 Instead of manually checking logs, businesses gain structured real-time alerting and reporting.